data-intensive-computing-4020/Project/README.md

 # ELEN4020 - Data Intensive Computing
 ## Project - Equi-join of Relational Databases
+Some prior input data was generated and is ocntained in the repo.
+This allows for one to run the the individual algorithms without the utility scripts.
 ### MPI Hash Join
 This algorithm makes use of the mpi4py library to implement a distributed MPI join algorithm.
 Please see MPIJoin_Clean.py for a clear code base without timing to see how the code works.
 ```bash